yobel-s/my-portofolio/README.md

 ## Education
-- Internship at the Indonesian Geospatial Information Agency Division of the Directorate of Topographic Mapping of Marine and Coastal Areas  | The University of Texas at Dallas (_May 2022_)
+- Internship at the Indonesian Geospatial Information Agency Division of the Directorate of Topographic Mapping of Marine and Coastal Areas  | 01 July 2024 to 23 August 2024
 - Sidework Freelance
-Building Digitization in Ciputat Area, South Tangerang 	| The University of Texas at Dallas (_December 2019_)
+Building Digitization in Ciputat Area, South Tangerang 	| 11 November 2024 to 14 November 2024
 - Sidework Freelance
-Building Digitization in Gianyar Regency, Bali  | The University of Texas at Dallas (_May 2017_)
+Building Digitization in Gianyar Regency, Bali  | 26 September 2024 to 6 Oktober 2024
-- Internship at the National Land Agency, Land Office, Magelang Regency, Central Java Province | The University of Texas at Dallas (_May 2017_)
+- Internship at the National Land Agency, Land Office, Magelang Regency, Central Java Province | 04 Juli 2022 to 01 August 2022

 ## Work Experience
 **Data Scientist @ Toyota Financial Services (_June 2022 - Present_)**